LukasKiederle/seminar-compare-go/content.md

 ```
 This thread is a class which has a run function that counts down
 one by one from a given value and prints every new
-decrement in the terminal.
+decrement in the console.
 Once it has reached 0 the thread
 finishes and stops itself.

 To be able to call the threads synchronous
-like goland does with channels, python uses the `.join()`-method.
+like golang does with channels, python uses the `.join()`-method.

-## The raft cluster implemented
+## The Raft cluster implemented

 #### To implement
 * Node